Summer Staff (Paid)

 - Tech-Audio Duties consist of running sound, recording messages, and presenting slides and videos for Chapel sessions, as well as uploading messages.

-- Tech-Photo Duties consist of taking pictures of camper activities, creating photo DVD's, printing cabin pictures, and uploading pictures.
+- Tech-Photo Duties consist of taking pictures of camper activities, creating photo files, and uploading pictures.

 - Tech-Video Duties consist of taking video of camper activities and creating week-in-review videos.

 - Lifeguard Oversee total waterfront operation including; whitewater rafting, tubing adventure, swimming and boating and specialty breakfasts.
 Lifeguard, CPR, First Aid certification required.